rmevorac/AUTOMATED-IR-NERF-TURRET/README.md

 In terms of electronic design, the modifications made to the gun is directly replacing the firing signal from a button within the NERF gun with a set of wires to allow external control of the firing mechanism.
 The second change was to soder longer power cables to the battery touchpoints in order to have the turret be able to be connected to the power supplies.
 A secondary part of our electronic design is that we ziptied the flywheel trigger down rather than seek a direct electrical control solution because we realized we would always want the flywheels on.

 ## Software Design
+Our software design is based on a cooperative multitasking design around 4 tasks.
+These tasks are our pitch motor, yaw motor, target acquisition, and firing mechanism.
+Our Finite State diagrams and Task diagram are provided both here and in our doxygen.

+### Task Diagram

+### Finite State Diagrams

 Our software design is provided in great detail on our doxygen gituhub.io page for this project, please refer to the link below for more detailed information: